 Why are the classes not organised by age or level?

 We have made the entry to classes simpler by having just one for each instrument or genre.
 The adjudicator will make her assessment taking into account the age and level of each performance.
 The music classes are not competitive in the sense of having a first, second and third place so the marks and comments will all be age and level appropriate.
 We welcome entries from adults as well as young people.

 If your recording exceeds the published times you will not be penalised but the adjudicator may not listen beyond the published class time.
 You can submit a performance which is less than the maximum timing.

 Does the recording standard impact on the marks?

 There are no extra marks given for advanced camera work or high definition production.
 It must be videoed in “one take” and not edited during or after the performance.
 You may re-take the piece in its entirety if you are unhappy with your performance.
 If more than one piece is submitted each piece can be recorded on a different occasion.
 The main thing is that the adjudicator is able to see and hear you clearly in order to give the best feedback.

 When recording your video imagine you are performing in front of the adjudicator and dress appropriately.

 How do I send my video and music files to the festival?

-Once you have chosen your classes and paid your entry fee you will receive a confirmation e-mail from us.
-We will then enter you into the appropriate classes in Google Classroom and send you an email with a link where you can upload your video for entry.
-You will need to have a Gmail account in order to access Google Classroom.
-Step by step guidance on accessing Google Classroom and uploading your videos are provided in a separate document on the website.
+Once you have chosen your classes and paid your entry fee you will receive a confirmation e-mail from Run My Festival.
+We are sent a copy of your entry confirmation form and will enter you into the appropriate classes in Google Classroom.
+Google Classroom will then send you an email with a link inviting you to join the class.
+Once you have joined the Class you can upload your video to the ‘Video Assignment’ and music to the ‘Score Assignment’.

 Can I upload different classes at different times?